vartikabisariya/exerPythObjectOriented/README.md

 ## Create a Jupyter Notebook .ipynb file

 * In Jupyter Notebook or VSCode navigate to your repository folder.
-  * Create a new Jupyter Notebook called OSTutorial.ipynb
+  * Create a new Jupyter Notebook called OOPTutorial.ipynb

 ## Watch Tutorial